The Four Noble Truths

 The Four Metta Phrases

-(Common practice phrases derived from Mettā Sutta)
+(Common practice phrases from Mettā Sutta)

 1. May I/you be free from danger